siggame/PyVis/python/docs/process/common-guidelines.rst

         '''
         Short one line description of FUNCTIONality (puns are encouraged)

         More detailed description of this function.
-For docstring maintainability reasons, there is no 80 character limit imposed on these.
-Instead your editor should, hopefully word-wrap these.
+        For docstring maintainability reasons, there is no 80 character limit imposed on these, but logical breaks are encouraged for readability.
+        Trying to edit an existing paragraph that wraps at 80 characters, no matter what causes time lost in trying to re-organize everything.
+        Your editor should, hopefully word-wrap these.

         :param arg1: first number to be added with
         :param arg2: second number to add